Giovanni Spampinato: Career

 Giovanni Spampinato was an investigative journalist for the L'Ora, a communist newspaper.
 There he reported on fascists in Ragusa and Catania.
 Among his reports for L'Ora was a connection between the Sicilian mafia and murder, which is how he began to report about the person who confessed to murdering him.
-While his reporting focused on Roberto Campria's involvement in the mafia, some people believe it was his reporting Campria's alleged involvement in the murder of Angelo Tumino, an antiquity dealer, that pushed Campria to murder him.
+While his reporting focused on Roberto Campria's involvement in the mafia, some people believe it was his reporting of Campria's alleged involvement in the murder of Angelo Tumino, an antiquity dealer, that led to Campria murdering him.
 In 2008, the Spampinato family received an anonymous and previously unpublished letter about the motive of jealousy behind Angelo Tumino's murder 25 February 1972 and was an act out of jealousy.
 After Angelo Tumino was killed, Spampinato began to investigate the murder and dig deeper into the Sicilian Mafia.
 He was investigating Roberto Campria involvement with the Mafia and his connection to Tumino's murder.
 During this time, he was leaking information about the Mafia in great detail.

 L'Ora eventually stopped publishing in 1992 after being around since the early 1900s.